newjersey/dhs-oneapp/decisions/decisions_questions.md

   - TBD

 - Development
-  - On 8/26, Tom Roosa signed off on making the GitHub Project repo -- containing the new USDS-developed app code -- public.
-The legacy OneApp code and Database have been moved to separate Private NJ repos.
+  - On 8/26, Tom Roosa signed off on making the GitHub Project repo @ https://github.com/newjersey/dhs-oneapp -- containing the new USDS-developed app code -- public.
+As a condition, the **legacy** OneApp front-end code and database export have been moved to separate private NJ repositories.

   ## Questions